 - Highlighting the importance of the humanities – in person and online (follow us on social media!)

-Over the past five years we’ve distributed more than $460,000 to 154 organizations in 68 communities for historic preservation education and humanities initiatives.
+During the past five years, we’ve distributed more than $460,000 to 154 organizations in 68 communities for historic preservation education and humanities initiatives.
 Those grants have funded field trips to historic properties, literature workshops for teachers, documentaries, apps and more.
 Our grants leverage nearly $8 in local match for every $1 we grant.

 Everyone who lives in Indiana.
 But here’s a sampling: Vonnegut-obsessed teenagers.
 Prison book clubs.
 Literature-loving veterans.
 Active citizens.
 Life-long learners.
 Future-minded historians.
 Social media-loving librarians.